 Writers use supporting details to strengthen their claims, add relevant details, and provide examples that add to the persuasiveness of the passage.
 Three or four questions on each test ask you to identify these details.

-The most important thing to remember about supporting detail questions is that they are also testing your ability to find the main idea of a passage because you can’t pick the right details unless you know what the main point is.
+The most important thing to remember about supporting detail questions is that they are also testing your ability to find the main idea of a passage.
+In other words, you can’t pick the right details unless you know what the main point is.

 There are multiple ways that a supporting detail question could be phrased.
 For example: